benmanbenman/emoji-js/README.md

 # emoji-js
 A tiny script that replaces :colon-codes: with emoji.

-# How do I use it?
+# how do I use it?
 For now, you have to download the script and manually place it into your project.

 Then put the following in your HTML's head: